 Discuss Your Claims with a Skilled Employment Litigation Attorney

 If you work in New York and were subjected to sexual harassment or discrimination at work, it is imperative to meet with a skilled New York sexual harassment attorney to discuss your potential claims.
-At Philips & Associates, our seasoned employment litigation attorneys will analyze the facts of your case and advise you of your options for recovering compensation for your harm.
+At Phillips & Associates, our seasoned employment litigation attorneys will analyze the facts of your case and advise you of your options for recovering compensation for your harm.
 You can reach us through our online form or at (212) 248-7431.
 We represent individuals in employment litigation cases in New York City, Westchester, Nassau, and Suffolk Counties, as well as New Jersey, and Pennsylvania.